The Far-Reaching Patience of Readily Accepting Suffering

 When we are able to concentrate perfectly for four hours straight, we develop a blissful sense of physical and mental fitness.
 With it, we have a powerful tool to apply in anuttarayoga tantra practice to the meditations on tummo (inner heat), subtle energy-drops (thig-le) and mahamudra focused on the mind.

-The Fourth Panchen Lama pointed out in A Root Text for the Precious Gelug/Kagyu Mahamudra (‘dGe-ldan bka’brgyud rin-po-che’i phyag-chen rtsa-ba):
+The Fourth Panchen Lama pointed out in A Root Text for the Precious Gelug/Kagyu Mahamudra (dGe-ldan bka’-brgyud rin-po-che’i phyag-chen rtsa-ba):

 For this (sutra tradition of mahamudra), there are two methods, namely seeking a meditative state on top of having gained a correct view (of voidness) and seeking a correct view on top of a meditative state.

-The second style is for those of sharp faculties.
+The first style is for those of sharp faculties.
 They develop a correct view of voidness first.
 But in the anuttarayoga tantra tradition of Kagyu mahamudra, you develop shamatha on the first stage, “single-pointedness” (gtse-gcig).
 On the second stage, called “free from mental fabrication” (spros-bral), you attain vipashyana.
 The third stage, “single taste” (ro-gcig), applies the previous attainments to the higher complete stage practices.

 Far-Reaching Discriminating Awareness